 Though Terry lived most of her life in San Diego, she remained fiercely proud of her English roots throughout life.
-She could recite lewd versions of English folk songs, make lemon curd, Shepherd's pie and English pancakes, and lead boisterous English singalongs for anyone who cared to join in.
+She could recite lewd versions of English folk songs; make lemon curd, Shepherd's pie and English pancakes; and lead boisterous English singalongs for anyone who cared to join in.

-Born in the Kensington neighborhood of London in 1933, Terry was the youngest of three children; raised by her father, Maurice Lewis, a London print reporter; and mother Frances Fairs, a classically trained pianist.
+Born in the Kensington neighborhood of London in 1933, Terry was the youngest of three children, raised by her father, Maurice Lewis, a London print reporter; and mother Frances Fairs, a classically trained pianist.
 For a time the family lived across the street from the famous British Museum, which employed Maurice's brother Alken, an archeologist involved in the discovery of Tutankhamun's tomb in Egypt.

 One of Terry's earliest memories was sitting on Dad's lap, with the "Two Hounds" (brothers Bobby and Carol, the latter named after the Romanian monarch who had befriended Maurice) nearby, finding great hilarity in the manic ramblings of a pre-war Adolph Hitler on the family radio.

 But family life would be altered forever in 1940 during the London Blitz, when a German bomber dropped its payload after the "all clear" signal had been announced, killing Maurice and Bobby and maiming Frances.
 Terry survived only because she and Carol had come down with measles and quarantined with relatives.
-For the rest of her life, Terry could rarely recall this event without grief.
+For the rest of her life, Terry could hardly recall this event without grief.

-Frances then married Dick Foster, an Anglican priest, whose ministry kept the family on the move throughout North America; including Detroit, where Terry graduated from high school, excelling in track and chorus.
+Frances then married Dick Foster, an Anglican priest, whose ministry kept the family on the move throughout North America, including Detroit, where Terry graduated from high school, excelling in track and chorus.
 Other stops included Ontario and Vermont, where Frances died of complications from her injured leg.

 Terry eventually wound up in South Florida, where she caught the attention of Peter Garate, a young professional jai alai player from the Basque region of Spain.
 The Garates married and headed west to San Diego in the late 1950s, and eventually purchased their Clairemont home in 1965.
 The family joined St. David's soon after, a membership Terry would maintain the rest of her life.

-As a young mother, Terry enjoyed leading her children on hikes in San Diego's canyons and tidepools and campouts at La Jolla Indian Reservation, leaving them with a love and respect for nature at an early age.
+As a young mother, Terry enjoyed leading her children on hikes throughout San Diego's canyons and tidepools and campouts at La Jolla Indian Reservation, leaving them with a love and respect for nature at an early age.
 When her children were old enough for organized sports, Terry volunteered as scorekeeper for North Clairemont Little League, headed the Red Cross Backyard Swim program at Walt Whitman Elementary, and joined a successful fight against opportunistic developers to keep the former Gershwin Elementary property dedicated for family recreation.
 Later in life, Terry would make many friends among the morning regulars who walked their dogs at the spot known today as Gershwin Park.

-Terry often remarked how her home was so often overrun with "wall-to-wall children," including around Christmas time, when Terry would show kids how to make wreaths from computer cards, edible gingerbread houses and other do-it-yourself projects converting scrap items to gifts.
+Terry often remarked how her home was so often overrun with "wall-to-wall children," including around Christmas time, when Terry would show kids how to make wreaths from computer cards, edible gingerbread houses and other do-it-yourself projects converting scraps to gifts.
 Many neighborhood kids got their first experience Christmas caroling with Terry, ever-willing to share and express the joys and charm of England.

 After her divorce in the mid-1970s, Terry found peace and fulfillment in San Diego's thriving piano bar scene.
 She worked for a time at the Caliph and Shelter Island Inn, and became well-known at the Gypsy Cellar, Red Fox, Salerno's and Westgate Hotel.
-Well into her 80s, she still made regular visits to Albee's and Shooters, where a now frail, wheelchair-bound Terry could still take a mic and reduce a crowded, noisy barroom to jaw-dropping silence.
+Well into her 80s, she still made regular visits to Albee's and Shooters, where a now frail, wheelchair-bound Terry could still take a mic and reduce a crowded, noisy barroom to pin-drop silence.